THE 77th ARMY BAND

 The members of Costello’s Own are all Soldiers, handpicked by their commanders and senior enlisted leaders from within the Fires units' rank and file, who have spent the past several months sharpening and honing their skills ... as only a true warrior knows to do.

-His military awards include the Army Commendation Medal with three oak leaf clusters, the Army Achievement Medal, the Army Good Conduct Medal second award, the National Defense Service Medal, the Iraqi Campaign Medal with two campaign stars, the Global War on Terrorism Service Medal, NCOPD Ribbon with 2 device, and the Overseas Ribbon with 4 device.
+His military awards include the Army Commendation Medal with two oak leaf clusters (OLC); the Army Achievement Medal with one OLC; the Army Good Conduct Medal, second award; the National Defense Service Medal; the Global War on Terrorism Service Medal; the NCO Professional Development ribbon, second award; and the Overseas Service Ribbon.

 77th Army Band operations: 580-442-2010